ovh/docs/pages/public_cloud/public_cloud_network_services/tutorial-stormshield_network_security_vrack/guide.en-gb.md

 ```

 > [!primary]
-> For performance reasons we suggest to use listed VM flavors for given SNS EVA licence types:
+> For performance reasons we suggest using listed VM flavors for given SNS EVA licence types:
 >
 > - EVA1: B3-16 or B3-32 flavors
 > - EVA2: B3-32